yasindevops/Capstone-Django-AWS/README.md

     - VPC has two AZs and every AZ has 1 public and 1 private subnets.

-    - VPC has Internet Gateway
+    - VPC has Internet Gateway.

     - One of public subnets has NAT Instance.